 Vegeclairin:

-Plant-based skin lightening, non-chemical, proprietary blend.
+Plant-based skin lightening, non-chemical, proprietary blend

-Also for these reasons, some of the Makari exfoliating soap bars also use:
+For these reasons, some of the Makari exfoliating soap bars also use:

 Apricot seed extract:

-Firms, tones and nourishes the skin
+Tightens, tones and nourishes the skin

 Exfoliating soap bars for all skin types